crossminer/CrossSim/README.md

 ```

-RepoPal, MUDABlue, and CLAN
+MUDABlue, CLAN, and RepoPal
 ----------------

-For comparison purposes, we implemented [RepoPal](http://ieeexplore.ieee.org/document/7884605/), [MUDABlue](http://ieeexplore.ieee.org/document/1371919/), addition [CLAN](http://ieeexplore.ieee.org/document/6227178/).
+For comparison purposes, we re-implemented [MUDABlue](http://ieeexplore.ieee.org/document/1371919/), [CLAN](http://ieeexplore.ieee.org/document/6227178/), and [RepoPal](http://ieeexplore.ieee.org/document/7884605/).
 These are provided in the *tool/RepoPal*, *tool/MudaBlue*, and *tool/CLAN* folder respectively.
 Each folder contains a readme file that describes how to run the corresponding tool.

+MUDABlue is a Java source code implementation of the following paper:

+**MUDABlue: An Automatic Categorization System for Open Source Repositories** ([link](https://sel.ist.osaka-u.ac.jp/lab-db/betuzuri/archive/506/506.pdf));

+CLAN is a Java source code implementation of the following paper:

+**Detecting Similar Software Applications** ([link](https://www.cs.uic.edu/~drmark/index_htm_files/CLAN.pdf));

+RepoPal is a Java source code implementation of the following paper:

+**Detecting Similar Repositories on GitHub** ([link](https://www.researchgate.net/publication/315637688_Detecting_similar_repositories_on_GitHub));

 Datasets
 --------